-- · Share inclusive introduction best practices with the entire team - · Speakers should always identify themselves before speaking - · Use headphones whenever possible for the best audio (do not rely on echo cancellation). - An introduction should include an indigenous land acknowledgement and audio description and can include pronouns. - For more information on Indigenous Land Acknowledgements, visit the Native Governance Center (https://nativegov.org/), Native Land Acknowledgments (https://nativegov.org/news/a-guide-to-indigenous-land-acknowledgment/), and the University of Iowa's Acknowledgement of Land and Sovereignty. (https://nativeamericancouncil.org.uiowa.edu/acknowledgement-land-and-sovereignty) (https://nativegov.org/news/a-guide-to-indigenous-land-acknowledgment/) - · Participants can be invited to share their own land acknowledgements in chat. - · Participants can add pronouns in their username in Zoom for easier reference. - Speech should be clear and not too quick (check captions/interpreter), with only one person speaking at a time with as little background noise as possible (most important to avoid constant noise close to the mic). - · Any misgendering should be identified and corrected by the host.
+- Speakers should always identify themselves before speaking and be using headphones (do not rely on echo cancellation). - An introduction should include an indigenous land acknowledgement and audio description, and can include pronouns. - For more information on indigenous land acknowledgements, visit the Native Governance Center or Native Land Acknowledgments. - · Participants can be invited to share their own land acknowledgements in chat. - · Participants can add pronouns in their username. - Speech should be clear and not too quick (check captions/interpreter), with only one person speaking at a time with as little background noise as possible (most important to avoid constant noise close to the mic).

+· Any misgendering should be identified and corrected by the host.